 Lace Up Your Sneakers to Have Exercise Save Your Brain:

+SYNERGIC was not the first trial to suggest that exercise can benefit the brain as well as the muscles.
 In a study published in the journal Neurology (online Dec.
 19, 2018), 160 volunteers with an average age of 65 tested the benefits of aerobic exercise, a DASH diet, a combination of the two, or health education sessions.
 The participants had cognitive impairments but no dementia when the study began.
 They completed cognitive tests to assess their executive function–the ability to plan, organize and make judgments.

 Those who exercised for 45 minutes three times a week for six months made significant gains in tests of executive function.
 Adding the vegetable-rich DASH diet to the exercise helped even more.
 The improvement was the mental equivalent of dropping nine years from their age.
 That’s pretty impressive.